jina-ai/jina/docs/fundamentals/flow/add-executors.md

 for further details
 ```

-You can also pass the `grpc_metadata` parameter, which is a dictionary of key-value pairs to be passed along with the gRPC request to the external Executor.
+You can also pass the `grpc_metadata` parameter to the Executor. `grpc_metadata` is a dictionary of key-value pairs to be passed along with the gRPC request.
 An example is the `authorization` metadata, which is used to authenticate the request to the external Executor:

 ```python